-Based on the provided information detailing the previous disturbance and negative findings from the cultural resources investigation, the AHPP concurs with the finding of no historic properties affected pursuant to 36 CFR § 800.4(d)(1).
+Based on the provided information and the negative results of the cultural resources survey, the AHPP concurs with the finding of no historic properties affected pursuant to 36 CFR § 800.4(d)(1) for the proposed undertaking.

-Tribes that have expressed an interest in the area include the Cherokee Nation (Ms. Elizabeth Toombs), the Chickasaw Nation (Ms. Karen Brunso), the Choctaw Nation of Oklahoma (Mr. Daniel Ragle), the Muscogee (Creek) Nation (Ms. Corain Lowe-Zepeda), the Osage Nation (Dr. Andrea Hunter), the Quapaw Nation (Mr. Everett Bandy), the Shawnee Tribe of Oklahoma (Ms. Tonya Tipton), and the United Keetoowah Band of Cherokee Indians (Ms. Erin Thompson and Charlotte Wolfe).
+Tribes that have expressed an interest in the area include the Cherokee Nation (Ms. Elizabeth Toombs), the Delaware Nation (Ms. Nekole Alligood), the Osage Nation (Dr. Andrea Hunter), the Quapaw Nation (Mr. Everett Bandy), and the Shawnee Tribe of Oklahoma (Ms. Tonya Tipton).
 We recommend consultation in accordance with 36 CFR § 800.2(c)(2).